tykoii/blog/_posts/2021-05-11-The-Snowden-Problem.markdown

 It is a tale as old as time.
 We think we are consumers, but in fact we are the product.
 Even when “creating” on these networks, value is being extracted from your presence on the site.
 Value which you will never see.

-How can we combat this problem? *The answer: Koi*
+How can we combat this problem? _The answer: Koii_

-Koi is a decentralized ecosystem that gives ownership back to creators, rewarding users for their attention rather than exploiting them.
-Developers build on Koi, and creators receive KOI based on attention.
+Koii is a decentralized ecosystem that gives ownership back to creators, rewarding users for their attention rather than exploiting them.
+Developers build on Koii, and creators receive KOII based on attention.

-To top it off, Koi is built on Arweave’s permaweb, meaning users never have to worry about their content being taken down or owned by other entities.
-Take back control with Koi.
+To top it off, Koii is built on Arweave’s permaweb, meaning users never have to worry about their content being taken down or owned by other entities.
+Take back control with Koii.

 Head to [koi.rocks](https://koi.rocks/contents) to upload your NFT and start earning attention rewards now!